boomsaas/style-guide/README.md

 ## CSS & HTML specific

 - Most CSS and HTML belongs in svelte components.
-A small amount of 'sensible default' is permitted.
+Some 'sensible defaults' (styles for text, forms etc that isn't specific to a component) are in `/public/css`.
 - Use CSS grid as the preferred `display` value.
 No need for floats, clearfix hacks, table cell hacks, negative margin hacks, etc.
 - Use element classes, avoid element IDs - they end up on the JS `window` object
 - Put visual information in CSS, so appearance can be edited and found consistently in CSS.